awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

 Every on\-premises server and VM you previously registered remains registered as a Systems Manager managed instance until you explicitly deregister it\.
 You can deregister a managed instance on the **Managed Instances** page of the Systems Manager console, by using the AWS CLI command [deregister\-managed\-instance](https://docs.aws.amazon.com/cli/latest/reference/ssm/deregister-managed-instance.html), or by using the API action [DeregisterManagedInstance](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeregisterManagedInstance.html)\.

 **About activation tags**
 If you create an activation by using either the AWS CLI or AWS Tools for Windows PowerShell, you can specify tags\.
 Tags are optional metadata that you assign to a resource\.
 Tags enable you to categorize a resource in different ways, such as by purpose, owner, or environment\.
-Here is an AWS CLI sample command to run on a local Linux machine that includes tags\.
+Here is an AWS CLI sample command to run on a local Linux machine that includes optional tags\.

 ```
 aws ssm create-activation \